 The last vehicle on that list is separate to a new, Ram 1500-sized electric pickup truck that’ll use the upcoming STLA Frame architecture, with the STLA Large-based model sitting closer in size to the likes of the Ford Ranger.

 The STLA Frame-based Ram will be available with what Stellantis is cryptically referring to as a “Range Electric Paradigm Breaker”.
 It hasn’t said anything about what the REPB will entail, though it’ll be some kind of range extender.

 Stellantis said its STLA Large architecture could eventually touch all 14 of the automaker’s brands.

 Vehicles on the architecture will offer 400V or 800V technology and batteries measuring 101-118kWh.

-They’ll offer up to 800km of range, and feature both single- and dual-motor electric powertrains producing between 150 and 330kW of power.
+They’ll offer up to 800km of range, and feature both single- and dual-motor electric powertrains with motors producing between 150 and 330kW of power.

 An electric crossover concept for the Chrysler brand was previewed by Ralph Gilles, chief design officer for Stellantis’ North American brand names, as part of Stellantis’ EV Day, with the other seven STLA Large vehicles shown in wireframe.

 The unnamed Chrysler crossover features elegant detailing front and rear, with slim LED headlights and tail lights.